dit1091/Google-Book-Search/README.md

  `npm install`

 ## User Story
-`AS AN avid traveller`
+`AS a book reader`
 \
-`I WANT to be able to track my withdrawals and deposits with or without a data/internet connection`
+`I WANT to be able to search books via Google and save them`
 \
-`SO THAT my account balance is accurate when I am traveling.`
+`SO THAT I can have a database of my favorite books and books I want to read.`

 ## Usage
  `node server.js`